yuhengtu/reeval_public/README.md

 We describe the Rasch model as P = sigmoid($\theta$ - z) in the paper, but implement it as P = sigmoid($\theta$ + z) in the codebase.
 This is because [a well-known R library `mirt`](https://cran.r-project.org/web/packages/mirt/index.html) uses P = sigmoid($\theta$ + z), and we want to test our result with their output.
 As a result, in our codebase, a large $\theta$ denotes high ability, and a large z denotes an easy question.

+# Reference

+Our R-based synthetic adaptive testing experiment is based on github.com/AnyaWMa/ROAR-CAT-Public.